London: Music

 London has numerous venues for rock and pop concerts, including the world's busiest indoor venue, the O_{2} Arena, and Wembley Arena, as well as many mid-sized venues, such as Brixton Academy, the Hammersmith Apollo and the Shepherd's Bush Empire.
 Several music festivals, including the Wireless Festival, Lovebox, and Hyde Park's British Summer Time, are held in London.
 The city is home to the original Hard Rock Cafe and the Abbey Road Studios, where the Beatles recorded many of their hits.
-In the 1960s, 1970s and 1980s, musicians and groups like Elton John, Pink Floyd, David Bowie, the Rolling Stones, Queen, Eric Clapton, the Who, the Kinks, Cliff Richard, Led Zeppelin, Iron Maiden, Deep Purple, T. Rex, the Police, Elvis Costello, Dire Straits, Cat Stevens, Fleetwood Mac, the Cure, Madness, the Jam, Culture Club, Dusty Springfield, Phil Collins, Rod Stewart, Status Quo and Sade, derived their sound from the streets and rhythms of London.

-London was instrumental in the development of punk music, with groups such as the Sex Pistols, the Clash, and the fashion designer Vivienne Westwood based in the city.
-Other artists to emerge from the London music scene include George Michael, Kate Bush, Seal, Siouxsie and the Banshees, Bush, the Spice Girls, Jamiroquai, Blur, the Prodigy, Suede, Gorillaz, Mumford & Sons, Coldplay, Dido, Amy Winehouse, Adele, Sam Smith, Ed Sheeran, Leona Lewis, Ellie Goulding, Dua Lipa and Florence and the Machine.
-Artists from London played a prominent role in the development of synth-pop, including Gary Numan, Depeche Mode, the Pet Shop Boys and Eurythmics; the latter's "Sweet Dreams (Are Made of This)" was recorded in the attic of their north London home, heralding a trend for home recording methods.
-Recent London-based alternative artists include Wolf Alice, the Vaccines, The xx, Bloc Party, The Libertines and Sleep Token.
-Artists from London with a Caribbean influence include Hot Chocolate, Billy Ocean, Soul II Soul and Eddy Grant, with the latter fusing reggae, soul and samba with rock and pop.
-London is also a centre for urban music.
-In particular the genres UK garage, drum and bass, dubstep, and grime evolved in the city from the foreign genres of house, hip hop and reggae, alongside local drum and bass.
-Urban acts from London include Stormzy, M.I.A., Jay Sean, Rita Ora and Central Cee.
-Music station BBC Radio 1Xtra was set up to support the rise of local urban contemporary music both in London and in the rest of the United Kingdom.
+London has been instrumental in the development of punk music and other genres.
+Artists from London played a prominent role in the development of synth-pop, including Eurythmics, whose "Sweet Dreams (Are Made of This)" was recorded in the attic of their north London home, heralding a trend for home recording methods.
+Many alternative artists have been based in London; others have brought a Caribbean influence.
+London is a centre for urban music.
+In particular the genres UK garage, drum and bass, dubstep, grime and UK underground evolved in the city from the foreign genres of house, hip-hop and reggae, alongside local drum and bass.
+Music station BBC Radio 1Xtra was set up to support the rise of local urban contemporary music.
 The British Phonographic Industry's annual popular music awards, the Brit Awards, are held in London.